rikulo/rikulo-blog/src/Tutorial/Rikulo-EL.md

 Rikulo EL implements the Unified Expression Language specification and adds some enhancement features specific for Dart language.
 Authoring the presentation layer(web pages) in Dart and Rikulo will be easier and more versatile.
-It will serves as the important base templating engine for [Rikulo UXL](https://github.com/rikulo/rikulo-uxl) UI eXtensible Language and the [Rikulo ORM](https://github.com/rikulo/rikulo-orm) libraries.
+It will serve as the important base templating engine for [Rikulo UXL](https://github.com/rikulo/rikulo-uxl) UI eXtensible Language and the [Rikulo ORM](https://github.com/rikulo/rikulo-orm) libraries.
 Stay tuned.